STSButler/3D-Android/README.md

 # 3D-Android
+Android app with 3D views.
+Tap a button to change scenes.
+Swipe to view.
-Android projects implemented with Java, OpenGL ES and XML.
+Android projects implemented with Java, OpenGL ES, NDK and XML.